What are the weight limits on each wheelie bin?

 We can offer both the 660L and 1100L bins lockable.
 Some of our depots will allow you to put your own lock on either of the smaller bins as long as we are provided with a copy of the key/code

 How many black bags can fit into each bin?

 What’s the difference between an FEL and a skip?

 These containers have the same capacity; however, they are lifted differently on collection.
 Like a wheelie bin, an FEL/REL will remain on site but will be emptied on a scheduled basis.
 However, a skip will be removed and replaced per collection.
 An FEL is a cost-effective solution for larger volumes of compactable waste.

 What bags can I use in the wheelie bins?
 Can I put the waste loose into the bin?

 You can use your standard bin bags when putting the waste into our containers.
 We recommend using clear sacks for dry mixed recycling bins as this allows us to see if the waste has been contaminated.
-We also recommend putting compostable bags into our food bins, alternatively this can be put into the bin loose.
-You do not need to use bags when disposing of bottle into a glass bin.
+We also recommend putting compostable bags into our food bins, alternatively, this can be put into the bin loose.
+You do not need to use bags when disposing of bottles into a glass bin.

 Can I put dog waste into the bin?

 Dog waste is classed as ‘offensive’ waste and needs to be incinerated and cannot go to landfill.
 We offer separate services to dispose of this type of waste varying from 30L containers – 770L bins.